cs5500-neu/admin/syllabus.md

 ## Prerequisites

-Graduate level CS 5004 Minimum Grade of C
+Graduate level CS 5004 and CS 5010

 ## Academic Integrity and Non-Discrimination